War’s trauma apparent in portraits of Gazan children

 The family fled again, to another grandparent’s home.

-Before the war, Youssef exceled in school and talked of one day becoming a doctor.
+Before the war, Youssef excelled in school and talked of one day becoming a doctor.
 Now, said his father, Ahmed Awad Selim al-Madhoun, he’s afraid to sleep at night, afraid to step outside the house alone.
 He leaves the door open when he’s in the bathroom.

 This was the third war of Youssef’s short life.
 It’s left him feeling terrified, and unsafe.

-Elien al-Madhoun was not yet born when her father lost his home in the 2014 Gaza War.
+Elien al-Madhoun, 6, was not yet born when her father lost his home in the 2014 Gaza War.
 Young as she is, she doesn’t entirely understand life and death.

 But in May, she screamed out at the sounds of airstrikes and shelling in Bait Lahia in northern Gaza, says her father, Ahmed Rabah al-Madhoun.